 Japan Nikkei ends lower with eyes on US Fed move

-Tech stocks declined on tracking fall in US peers.
-Chip-manufacturing equipment maker Tokyo Electron fell 1% to 45,250 yen and chip-testing equipment maker Advantest declined 0.7% to 9,810 yen.
+Total 28 of 33 TSE sectors closed higher, with Marine Transportation issue outperformed with gain of 1.35%.
+Meanwhile, Pharmaceutical (up 1.5%), Warehousing & Harbor Transportation Services (up 1.3%), Insurance (up 1.3%), Air Transportation (up 1.05%), and Iron & Steel (up 1%) sectors were notable gainers.
+Rubber Products issue was worst performer, falling 0.6%.

-Shares of export-oriented companies rose as a softer yen improved companies' profits that have been earned overseas when repatriated.
-Among export-related issues, Toyota Motor rose 0.5% to 1,963 yen, and Honda Motor inched up 0.1% to 3,261 yen.
+Shares of export-oriented companies rose as yen depreciation against greenback improved companies' profits that have been earned overseas when repatriated.
+Among export-related issues, Sony Group grew 1.05% to 10,990 yen and Uniqlo operator Fast Retailing jumped 1.52% to 85,180 yen.
+Toyota, meanwhile, also added 0.28% to 1,968.5 yen.

-ECONOMIC NEWS: Japan producer prices were up 9.3% on year in November, the Bank of Japan said on Monday, up from 9.1% in October.
-On a monthly basis, producer prices rose 0.6% - unchanged from the previous month.
-Export prices fell 0.1% on month and added 1.1% on year, the bank said, while import prices dropped 2.5% on month and jumped 8.6% on year.

 Powered by Capital Market - Live News